AVIF vs WebP: Which Modern Image Format Is Better?

 2. Better for Compression

-One of the most important factors to consider when choosing between WebP and AVIF is image compression quality.
-Image compression determines image file size—higher compression efficiency results in smaller image file sizes.
+One of the most important factors to consider when choosing between WebP vs AVIF is image compression quality.
+Image compression determines image file size — higher compression efficiency results in smaller image file sizes.

 Smaller image files improve page loading speed and reduce Large Contentful Paint (LCP).
 This enhances user experience and SERP ranking.

-WebP is better than AVIF when it comes to lossless compression.
+WebP is better than AVIF file format when it comes to lossless compression.
 It is excellent for images that don’t have text on them.

 image 16